• Skip to primary navigation

 Not adding enough water or adding more flour than necessary will result in dry tortillas that can crack.
 To prevent this, make sure your dough is sticky before you start kneading it.
 Also, don't add more flour to prevent it from sticking to the counter.
 Oil your hands and the counter instead.

-Do you have to use baking powder?
+Do you have to use baking powder in vegan flour tortillas?

 No. You can easily make this vegan flour tortilla recipe without baking powder since tortillas are meant to be flat anyway.
 I just like adding it because I've found that it helps them to form more bubbles when cooking.